 Parkinson’s is, at any rate, less huge than death.
 You might not reach a ripe old age, but you can certainly live with it for a long time.
 And I now understand what it’s like not to be able to achieve 100%, 90% and sometimes even 50% of what I used to.
 I know what I miss and what I’m going to miss.
 I’m not the only one who ‘misses’ by the way.
 I’m also a wife, mother, friend, sister, colleague.
 What I miss, they also miss me in.

 And you live on with Parkinson’s.
-Everything’s good, so long as your good and not-good-cups are in balance.
-Your not-good-cup is heavy, but so too is your good-cup.
-And, if you’re lucky, your good-cup is heavier than your not-good-cup.
+Everything’s good, so long as the good things and the not good – things are in balance.
+The Not Good Container is heavy, but so too is the Good Container.
+And, if you’re lucky, your good-container is heavier than your not-good-one.

 It’s not Parkinson’s, but fear that’s the worst

-It’s not Parkinson’s, but your fear of yet another addition to your not-good-cup that’s the worst.
-Then your not-good-cup becomes truly ominous.
-And what that cup doesn’t already contain, you throw in yourself.
+It’s not Parkinson’s, but your fear of yet another addition to your not-good-container that’s the worst.
+Things are becoming truly ominous.
+And what that dark container doesn’t already hold, you throw in yourself.
 Such as your worries about money, paying the mortgage, your weight or even your wrinkles.
 That’s what keeps you awake at night.
-Not what you’re losing to Parkinson’s, but what you need in order to keep your good and not-good-cups in balance.
-Your fear, your difficulties, your grief are the true heavyweights in your not-good-cup.
+Not what you’re losing to Parkinson’s, but what you need in order to keep your good and not-good-containers in balance.
+Your fear, your difficulties, your grief are the true heavyweights in your not-good-container.
 Parkinson’s, no matter how miserable, is the least of your problems.

-You know yourself what the heavyweights in your good cup are…
+You know yourself what the heavyweights in your good container are…